trieloff/surveyor/README.md

 Using surveyor relies on four tools:

 - [aha.io](http://www.aha.io) – is the roadmapping tool that surveyor retrieves features and releases from (at least a Premium account is required to use Aha)
-- [FluidSurveys](https://fluidsurveys.com) – is the survey tool that will be used to create surveys and collect responses (at least the Ultra account is required, the free usage tier does not include access to the API)
+- [Typeform](https://typeform.io) – is the survey tool that will be used to create surveys and collect responses (you need to request an API key to use the system)
 - [Leningen](http://leiningen.org) – running Surveyor requires building it from source code, and this process is using Leiningen as the build tool (Leinigen is free software)
 - (optional) [Heroku](https://www.heroku.com) – Surveyor has been developed to be deployed on Heroku, but can also be run on other PaaS platforms, or run on a self-hosted server (the free usage tier is just fine)
 - (optional) [Foreman](http://theforeman.org) – to simulate a local Heroku environment